Speech Therapy for Late Talkers in Calgary

 Getting Started is Easy...

-Share information about your child and your primary concerns.
+Share information about your child and your primary goals.

 We aim to respond to your speech therapy request within 1-2 business days.